-Whenever you come across a problem which needs a visit to a government office & by virtue you face a ‘public servant’ for the job which needs to be done, you would notice that they perpetrate work with ludicrous laziness.
+Whenever you come across a problem which needs a visit to a government office & by virtue you face a ‘public servant’ for the job which needs to be done, you would notice that they perpetrate their work with ludicrous laziness.

 An efficient government performs its tasks as well and as cheaply as possible.
 The conscientious, productive workers are willing to work hard for relatively low wages.
 It would be ideal if everyone in the service resembled them; but this thing does not happen in Pakistan.
 After all, why slog meticulously when you’re spending other (tax-payer) people’s money?